 - Releasing enrolment and statistical information as required by law to Australian and Victorian Government agencies including the Department of Education and Training Victoria, the Australian Department of Education and Training (DET), Centrelink, the Department of Home Affairs and the Australian Taxation Office (ATO).

-- For students eligible for FEE-HELP, HECS-HELP, VET FEE-HELP, SA-HELP, OS-HELP or VET Student Loans, to assess you entitlement to Commonwealth assistance under the Higher Education Support Act 2003 and VET Student Loans Act 2016, and allocation of your Commonwealth Higher Education Student Support Number (CHESSN).
+- For students eligible for FEE-HELP, HECS-HELP, SA-HELP, OS-HELP or VET Student Loans, to assess your entitlement to Commonwealth assistance under the Higher Education Support Act 2003 and VET Student Loans Act 2016, and allocation of your Commonwealth Higher Education Student Support Number (CHESSN).
 The CHESSN is a number that uniquely identifies a Commonwealth assisted student.
 You can use your CHESSN to access information on your Commonwealth assistance through myUniAssist.